 To find out which trucks and specs fit in your cold operations, contact us to get more information or order a site survey.

 Our trucks and solutions are used in virtually every sector & environment.
-You can choose from a wide offer of material handling equipment, including manual and automated trucks.
+You can choose from a wide offer of material handling equipment, including manual and automated trucks, all built according to the high-quality standards of the Toyota Production System.
 But also different energy solutions, several types of racking that fit your goods and available space, and service tailored to your needs covering a wide network within Europe.